 Methodology Requirement 1.e: Define any additional evaluation requirements agreed on between the evaluator and evaluation commissioner (Optional).

-An evaluation commissioner may be interested in additional information beyond what is needed to evalaute the extent of conformance of the target website to WCAG 2.0.
+An evaluation commissioner may be interested in additional information beyond what is needed to evaluate the extent of conformance of the target website to WCAG 2.0.
 For example, an evaluation commissioner might be interested in:

 Evaluation of additional web pages beyond what is needed to form a representative sample from the target website;